andrw-jns/qipp/README2.txt

 QIPP
 #######

-This streamlined directory is the result of unsyncronised QIPP folders on H: and C: drives [AJ].
+This streamlined directory is the result of amalgamating unsyncronised QIPP folders on H: and C: drives [AJ].